 difficult to shew that after Aaron the sovereign priest had been anointed.
 In the case of Eleazar, no mention is made of it.

-The anonymous author goes farther, and thinks &#8220;that the apostles were in truth themselves mistaken.&#8221; It would seem this reassures him about the danger, which he and his colleagues are running, of being mistaken also.
-But, to say nothing of such an argument (for this anxiety of setting in order a form of government really has no respect for anything), how is it that he has not been arrested by this expression (@Acts 20: 28), &#8220;The Holy Ghost hath made you overseers&#8221;?
+The anonymous author goes farther, and thinks "that the apostles were in truth themselves mistaken."
+It would seem this reassures him about the danger, which he and his colleagues are running, of being mistaken also.
+But, to say nothing of such an argument (for this anxiety of setting in order a form of government really has no respect for anything), how is it that he has not been arrested by this expression (@Acts 20: 28), "The Holy Ghost hath made you overseers"?
 Was the Holy Spirit then mistaken?
-Will the author dare to say to those whom he will have established at Geneva, that the Holy Spirit has set them over the flock of God, which He has bought with His own blood?|
+Will the author dare to say to those whom he will have established at Geneva, that the Holy Spirit has set them over the flock of God, which He has bought with His own blood¦?

 That is the root of the question.
-To correspond to those of whom the word of God speaks, the elders ought to be the elders which the Holy Spirit set over *the* flock of God.
+To correspond to those of whom the word of God speaks, the elders ought to be the elders which the Holy Spirit set over the flock of God.
 If not, it is but a sect, with the chiefs which this sect would have.
 And here it is a question clearly of the visible unity of the Church of God, that visible unity which the author allows to be lost.
 Now the first thing to do is to re-establish it, to form this flock of God.

-<h3>Chapter 6.</h3>
+CHAPTER 6